moll/js-sqlate/README.md

 The two helpers, `sql.table` and `sql.column`, have no differences other than their names.
 While it's safe to pass untrusted data as values, **watch out for using untrusted data as table and column names**.
 Sqlate.js quotes them as per the SQL 1999 standard (using two double-quotes `""` for embedded quotes) if you use `sql.column`, but just to be safe, use a whitelist.

-### Using with Mapbox's SQLite3
+### Using with Mapbox's SQLite3 Library
-If you'd like to use Sqlate.js with [Mapbox's SQLite3][node-sqlite3] library, here's an example of how you'd do so:
+If you'd like to use Sqlate.js with [Mapbox's SQLite3 library][node-sqlite3], here's an example of how you'd do so:

 ```javascript
 var Sqlite3 = require("sqlite3")